Delicious Low Carb LCHF Broccoli Cheese Soup

 For years my high carb broccoli and cheese soup was a family favorite.
 Back then I would use cornstarch to thicken my the soup.
 However, my days of using cornstarch are long gone.
 Why?
 Well, because just a couple of tablespoons will raise the carb load and be a no-no on a low carb keto lifestyle.
 Enter my low carb LCHF broccoli cheese soup for a keto friendly option.

-I would never consider adding any form of flour to my soups because all those extra carbs and gluten would ruin things for us.
+I would never consider adding any form of flour to my soups because all those extra carbs and gluten would ruin things for us and take us out of a ketogenic state.

 Products from Amazon.com

-Thankfully, my low carb LCHF broccoli cheese soup is nicely thickened by just good old cheese and heavy cream.
+Thankfully, my low carb LCHF broccoli cheese soup is nicely thickened with cheese and heavy cream.
 Can I hear a collective amen that fat is no longer the enemy!

 One of the best lessons I learned while eating a low carb keto plan was to embrace fat.
 It still causes me to pause when I remember how much I feared fat before.
 Oh how much this girl has learned!